Skip to main content

 Setup Time Tile

-This tile represents set-up time – a period needed to prepare a Resource before starting production.
-Planned, actual, and booked set-up duration is displayed.
-Click the icon on the tile to set the start and end times of the set-up time.
+This tile represents the setup time required to prepare a resource before production begins.
+It displays planned, actual, and booked setup durations.
+Click the tile's icon to set the start and end times for the setup period.

 Run Time Tile

-This tile represents run time – a work period on a specific Resource.
-Click the icon on the tile to set the start and end times of the run time.
-Planned, actual, and booked run duration is displayed.
-The reported quantity is also shown.
+This tile represents the run time - a work period assigned to a specific resource.
+It shows planned, actual, and booked run durations, along with the reported quantity.
+Click the tile's icon to set the start and end times for the run time.

 Downtime Tile

-This tile represents downtime – a period of a break in work brought on by accident, e.g., a power cut.
-Click the icon on the tile to set the start and end time of the downtime.
-Click here to find out more.
+This tile represents downtime - a period of interruption in work caused by an incident, such as a power outage.
+Click the icon on the tile to set the start and end times for downtime.
+Learn more about downtime here.

 Input/Output Properties